MathiasSJacobsen/HotDrink-DSL/README.md

 To make the syntax highlighting work the file must have the ending `.hd`

 ## Features
-- Domain Specific Language (DSL) level syntax highlighting.
+- Domain Specific Language (DSL) for HotDrink.
 - Syntax highlighting for the DSL.
 - Validation of the DSL.
 - Renaming by reference in the DSL (experimental).